N.J. Admin. Code § 6A:23A-21.1

 3. Quantities of items or work shall not be changed in such a manner as to nullify the effect of the competitive determination of lowest responsible price that was made at the time of contract award, provided that at said time the changes could have been reasonably foreseen; and

-4. Responsibility required by this section to be exercised specifically by the district board of education or charter board of trustees may not be delegated.
-In those instances in which authority is to be exercised by a school official, the authority, responsibility, and required procedures should be clearly spelled out in advance, by resolution.
+4. Responsibilities that are required by this section to be exercised specifically by the district board of education or charter school board of trustees may not be delegated.
+In those instances in which authority is to be exercised by a school official, the authority, responsibility, and required procedures shall be clearly spelled out in advance, by resolution.

-(b) Orders placed under open-end contracts are not considered change orders for purposes of this section.
+(b) Orders placed under open-end contracts shall not be considered change orders for purposes of this section.

-(d) Change orders for contracts for materials, supplies, and equipment that are not part of a capital project contract are governed by the following:
+(d) Change orders for contracts for materials, supplies, and equipment that are not part of a capital project contract shall be governed by the following:

 1. Change orders may be used to change the number of units or items originally advertised and contracted for, provided: